 We welcome group visits from aging-services organizations, senior centers, senior living communities, or other community groups for docent-led tours, art-making workshops, self-guided visits, and virtual conversations.
-If you are interested in booking a group program, please submit a request here.
-For any questions or concerns, please contact 404-733-5034 or email@example.com.
+If you are interested in booking a group program, please visit the Group Visits page.
+For any questions or concerns, please contact 404-733-5034 or firstname.lastname@example.org.

 Lifelong Learning Community Celebration

 Thank you to those who joined us for the Lifelong Learning Celebration on June 1, 2022!
 We welcomed almost 500 visitors to the museum and offered 7 different programs including performances by Pearl Cleage, distinguished artist in residence at the Alliance Theatre, artmaking workshops, art conservation tours, and more.
 To read about the celebration, check out our blog post.

 At the High, we believe that engaging this community with visual culture has the capacity to stimulate cognitive growth, spur innovation, engender empathy, ignite invention, and meaningfully enhance communication for people across the lifespan.
 Learn more about our Art and Inclusion efforts.

 The High Museum of Art is working to become more inclusive for all its visitors.
 If you have additional needs, please provide us with information on how we can better serve you and your family by emailing email@example.com.
 For more information about accessibility at the High Museum of Art, please visit high.org/access.

 Before your visit, please review the High’s COVID Guidelines page.